sourcegraph/browser-extensions/README.md

   - Download the `ngrok` executable https://dashboard.ngrok.com/get-started, authenticate, and run `./ngrok localhost 3080`
   - Visit the URL it spits out, sign in, and add the URL to your Safari extension (to the left of the address bar - don't change Settings in the Extension Builder)

+### Updating GraphQL types

+`npm run graphql` fetches the schema from the live GraphQL API and updates app/backend/graphqlschema.ts.

 ## Testing

 Coming soon...